 Never repeat training!
 Record training and let the user repeat it!

-Now that we’ve discussed the basics of how to prepare for your BricsCAD training session it would be helpful to have some guidelines on what topics to cover that may be a bit different from that other CAD program.
-And there are also things that BricsCAD can do that no other CAD program does which you’ll want to cover as well.
-Building these lists of great topics for your training is exactly what we’ll do in next week’s installment.
+Now that we’ve discussed the basics of how to prepare for your BricsCAD training session, it would be helpful to have some guidelines on what topics to cover that may be a bit different from that other CAD program.
+There are also things that BricsCAD can do that no other CAD program does which you’ll want to cover as well.
+Building these lists of great topics for your training is exactly what we’ll do in the next installment.

 Ready to try BricsCAD?